Task complexity shapes internal representations and robustness in neural networks: Probing the internal representation of neural networks

 As an additional probe, we inject noise into the network weights.
 Specifically, we perturb each weight $w$ by adding a random variable drawn from the uniform distribution, $U(-a,a)$, where $a$ controls the noise level.

 For each noise magnitude, we evaluate test accuracy on both the E- and H-models, as well as their binarized (``signed'') counterparts.
+For the signed models, we first inject noise and then binarize the weights.
 Figures~\ref{fig:1}c,d show that the E-model remains substantially more robust under noise injection than the H-model.
 Moreover, adding a moderate amount of noise to the signed-E and signed-H models can actually improve their accuracy—a phenomenon akin to stochastic resonance~\cite{benzi1981,ludwig2025stochastic}, which has been documented in a wide range of systems, including bistable ring lasers, semiconductor devices, chemical reactions, and climate dynamics~\cite{Gammaitoni1998,Benzi1982,Benzi1983}.

 In our context, this stochastic-resonance–like effect appears in the accuracy curves.
 When the noise standard deviation is much smaller than the average weight standard deviation $\bar{\sigma}(w)$ (indicated by the vertical dotted lines), we observe no improvement in model performance.
 Conversely, when the noise level significantly exceeds \(\bar{\sigma}(w)\), accuracy degrades to near-random levels.
-Thus, there exists an optimal noise level region for which performance is maximized.
+Thus, there exists an optimal noise-level region that maximizes performance.

+\rj{In addition, instead of additive noise, we also tested the impact of the multiplicative noise applied to a fraction of the smallest-magnitude weights (see Appendix Section~\ref{sec:multiplicative_noise}), finding that signed models remain comparatively robust and can even slightly improve for moderate perturbations when only weak-to-intermediate weights are affected (see Figure~\ref{fig:mnist_noise_multiplicative}).}